12 ways to minimize dilution for startups

 4. Leverage strategic partnerships

-Building strategic partnerships with other companies can provide resources and market access without requiring large capital injections.
-Partnerships with established companies or industry players can offer technical expertise, distribution channels, or product development support, helping you scale without giving away equity.
+Building strategic partnerships with other companies can be a highly effective way to access valuable resources and expand your market reach without the need for large capital injections or diluting equity.
+Collaborating with established companies or key industry players can offer much-needed technical expertise, distribution networks, marketing support, or assistance with product development.

 5. Explore non-dilutive funding options